EbookFoundation/fef-questionnaire/README.md

  * tag 2.0 - original updated trunk from Seantis version
  * tag 2.5 - contains the original Seantis version and all PRs merged in as of 12/09/15.
 It's considered to be the backwards compatible version of the repository.

-The new version is the current trunk and is dubbed v3.0.
-It should be considered a new project and thus will contain backwards incompatible changes.
-When possible, we'll try and backport fixes to the v2.x branches, but it will not be a priority.
+The "ED-questionnaire" version was dubbed v3.0.
+It is not compatible with the v2.x branches.

+The "FEF-questionnaire" was created to add the ability to link the questionnaire to individual books in a book database.
+We'll call this v4.0

 About this Manual
 -----------------

-ED Questionnaire is not a very well documented app so far to say the least.
+FEF Questionnaire is not a very well documented app so far to say the least.
 This manual should give you a general idea of the layout and concepts of it, but it is not as comprehensive as it should be.

 What it does cover is the following: